agus-wesly/fullstack-challenge/README.md

 ```bash
 cp .env.example .env
 ```
-- You can just copy the .env.example into .env for each subfolder
+- You can also modify that .env according to your configuration

 #### Running using `docker-compose`
 ```bash
 docker compose up --build